jdede/inet-showcases/_docs/general/dynamic/index.md

 The nodes are created at a random position, constrained by the mobility settings

 TODO: autoconfigurator settings
-TODO: script xmldoc

-TODO: what if there isnt any mobility modules? actually, the wirelesshost and derivatives

 The created node's mobility settings